Over 190 fake electricity prepaid meters from Togo intercepted at Aflao border

 A team of military operatives stationed at the Aflao border in the Volta Region has intercepted a total of 192 units of fake electricity prepaid meters being brought into the country from the Republic of Togo.

-The office of the Electricity Company of Ghana (ECG) in the Volta Region told the Ghana News Agency (GNA) that two men were arrested in connection with the smuggle.
+The office of the Electricity Company of Ghana (ECG) in the Volta Region told the Ghana News Agency (GNA) that two men were arrested in connection with the smuggling of goods into the country.

 Mr Emmanuel Lumor, General Manager for the ECG in the Volta Region, commended the support of the various security agencies in the Region, and said the arrests gave credibility to intelligence on illegal meter infiltration, which he noted affected stable power supply.

-“The Company’s surveillance over the past months has revealed that some people have been making frantic efforts to infiltrate our stable electricity distribution network with illegal meters.
+“The Company’s surveillance over the past months has revealed that some people have been making frantic efforts to infiltrate our stable electricity distribution network with illegal meters," he said.

 “Our findings revealed that these illegal meters are fake meters being smuggled into the country from Togo by people who have not been licensed under the Public Utilities Act by the Energy Commission to possess or install electricity distribution meters.